roman-milk/roman-milk.github.io/teacher-teacher.md

  Julie's face flushed as the thought of crawling up to her son and Carrie was mortifying.
 Being almost naked make it even worse.
 But Julie could not resist her training, she had to please Carrie.
 "It would make me very happy to serve you on my knees, Miss Carrie."
 Julie dropped to the floor and carefully crawled to the couch.

  Carrie giggled as the nearly naked submissive mother struggled to crawl across the room without spilling the drinks.
-Report_Story #4